Board of Management

 I’ve been involved with the Sandringham Lifesaving Club for a number of years, with two children going through the Nippers program.
 I love the community atmosphere and the way all the kids and members support each other to try hard and have fun.
 I’m looking forward to helping other families and individuals to engage with this wonderful community organisation, and to take advantage of our proximity to the sand and the sea.

-Claire and Daniel Pardo
+Daniel Pardo

 Smiling woman and man in patrol uniform at Sandringham Beach.